joshfrench/om-wiki-fork/Troubleshooting.md

 ### Why do events lose all data when put on a core.async channel?

 ### React's SyntheticEvents
 React's [SyntheticEvent documentation](facebook.github.io/react/docs/events.html) describes SyntheticEvents as "a cross-browser wrapper around the browser's native event".
 The implementation of SyntheticEvent uses the object pool pattern to reduce the frequency of garbage collection.
-After each event loop the objects backing these events are released back to the object pool to be used again.
+After each event loop the objects backing these events are released back to the React's object pool to be used again.
 A SyntheticEvent can be made to persist across event loops by calling persist(e.g. event.persist()).